With basketball season starting up, we’re here to remind you that students get free tickets to home games with the help of Big Orange Tix!

 So, come on out to a game and support your favorite basketball team.
 And remember, it’s free!
 Check out our twitter (@UTKStudentLife) to stay updated with Big Orange Tix.

-Bailey Ly is a sophomore majoring in public relations with a minor in business administration.
+Bailey Ly is a junior majoring in public relations with a minor in business administration.
 She is the undergraduate public relations intern for Student Life Communications.
-Bailey is also the marketing chair for CEB Arts and Culture.
 She loves cooking and learning about new cultures.